 Is it possible to take photos inside the Opera Garnier?

-Yes, pictures without flash are permitted inside the Opera.
+Yes, photos without flash are allowed inside the Opera House.

-Is there an underground tour of the Opera Garnier?
+Is there a subway tour of the Opera Garnier?

-In case you are wondering about visiting the infamous underground residence of the Phantom of the Opera, unfortunately it is not open to the public.
-However, due to upgrades over the years, there is not much left of the mysterious atmosphere that the place had back in the early 20th century.
+In case you are thinking of visiting the infamous subway residence of the Phantom of the Opera, unfortunately it is not open to the public.
+However, due to renovations that have taken place over the years, not much of the mysterious atmosphere the place had in the early 20th century remains.

 What can I do after visiting the Opera Garnier?

-You can go shopping at Galeries Lafayette, or visit the classy Fragonard Perfume Museum, or try some of the best chocolate in Paris at Boutique Lindt.
+You can go shopping at Galeries Lafayette, or visit the elegant Fragonard Perfume Museum, or try some of the best chocolates in Paris at Lindt Boutique.